 If you have other assets earmarked for retirement, in addition to the money that you're putting into an IRA, be sure to take those holdings into account when deciding what to put in your IRA.
 Morningstar's Instant X-Ray tool can help you size up your existing portfolio's stock/bond/cash composition and also shows you how well it's diversified across various investment styles.
 (The Morningstar Style Box provides a visual depiction of a portfolio's investment-style mix.)
 Simply enter the tickers for each of your holdings into the X-Ray tool, then click Show Instant X-Ray.

 Compare the current allocations of your existing retirement portfolio with your asset-allocation targets.
-(Don't have asset allocation targets?
-Read this article.)
 Once you've determined where you need to add, you can select the specific investments.
 If you're looking for core-type investments to populate your company retirement plan, Morningstar's Fund Analyst Picks in the large-cap equity (both international and U.S.), intermediate-term bond, world-stock, world-allocation, and conservative- and moderate-allocation categories can provide a good starting point.
 Some of my favorites are Dodge & Cox Stock (DODGX), Sequoia (SEQUX), and T. Rowe Price Personal Strategy Income (PRSIX).
-This article also highlights some other terrific choices.

 Are you opening an IRA to augment retirement monies that you hold elsewhere?
 If so, you, too, can hold core-type investments in your IRA.